aritraibm/docker-learn/README.md

 rest-demo           latest    9e6afad6f392   22 hours ago     544MB
 ```

-### Run/execute docker image
+### 8. Run/execute docker image

 * Description: Use the below command to run the docker image.
+So it'll run the springboot application as a docker container and will be available in port 8090.
 * Command: ```docker run -p 8090:8090 docker-sample-api```

-### View docker containers
+### 9. View docker containers

 * Description: Use the below command to view all available docker containers.
 * Command: ```docker ps```